hmcts/fpl-ccd-configuration/README.md

 ## Code Style:
 To run code linting enter `yarn lint` in the command line.

+## Docmosis Tornado:

+Some of the functionality requires Docmosis Tornado to be started.

+It requires `DOCMOSIS_KEY` to be exposed as environment variable on your machine.

+Docker-compose runs FPL Service as well, refer the  [service README](service/README.md) for additional explanation what's required to get the FPL service started by Docker Compose.

 ## Testing:
 E2E tests are configured to run in parallel in 3 headless browsers by default.